TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 * *The sample code performs basic data logging of various kit components.
 We encourage you to extend and customise it to your project-specific needs.*
 * *Make sure to double-check any pin connections before powering on, even though Arduino has some built-in protections, it's still possible to fry something...*
 * *Begin by completing the [Connecting to Arduino](#connecting-to-arduino), followed by the section about your specific sensors.
 Then you could proceed to [Recording Data to SD Card](#Recording-Data-to-SD-Card).*
-* *Note: the sensor sections from this guide are TLDR versions from [Last Minute Engineers](https://lastminuteengineers.com/electronics/arduino-projects/ ), with some pin changes to integrate the SD card module.
-You're of course welcome to explore more.*
+* *Note: some sections from this guide are TLDR versions of various online guides, with some pin changes to integrate the SD card module.
+You're encouraged to develop your own codebase.*
-* *For reference: I’m using macOS 14.4, Apple Silicon, Arduino IDE 2.3.2, Arduino Nano and various electronics modules from Adrian.*
+* *For reference: I’m using macOS 15.6.1, Apple Silicon, Arduino IDE 2.3.6, Arduino Nano and various electronics modules from Adrian.*

 ------